Serine Hydrolase Library

-Despite the fact that pharmaceutical industry avoid developing therapeutics that form covalent bonds with protein targets, several commercialized serine hydrolase inhibitors as well as promising drug-candidates contain electrophilic chemical groups that interact covalently with the serine nucleophile in the active site of their targets (Figure 1).
+Despite the fact that pharmaceutical industry avoid developing therapeutics that form covalent bonds with protein targets, several commercialized serine hydrolase inhibitors as well as promising drug-candidates contain electrophilic chemical groups that interact covalently with Serine residue in the active site of their targets.

-The main criteria of the selection was presence of the electrophilic group (eg. CN, epoxide, carbonyl etc.) which can provide the key interaction with serine in the active site.
+The main criterion of the selection was presence of the electrophilic groups (cyano, epoxide, carbonyl etc.), which can provide the key interaction with serine in the active site of targeted enzyme.
 Next we estimated the 3D-shape of the molecules and compared them by throughput docking with the volume of the active sites taken from X-ray data of several serine hydrolases.
 The compounds which did not fit to the active site were withdrawn.

-On the other hand we applied several MedChem structural filters in order to remove unattractive groups/moieties trivial and “banal” chemotypes and “saturated” the library with compounds with novel scaffolds, Fsp3-rich frameworks and peptidomimetic moieties.
+In addition, we applied several MedChem structural filters in order to remove unattractive moieties, trivial chemotypes and enhance the library with compounds with the latest scaffolds, sp3-rich frameworks and peptidomimetic structural motifs.